camarena2704/kanbanAntonioBackend/README.md

 - **Tasks**: `/api/v1/tasks` - Task/card management within columns

 Visit `/docs` after starting the server for complete API documentation.

+## 💻 About This Backend

+This is a **backend API service only**.
+It provides RESTful endpoints that can be consumed by:

+- **Frontend Applications**: React, Vue.js, Angular, or any modern frontend framework
+- **Mobile Apps**: iOS, Android, or cross-platform applications
+- **Desktop Applications**: Electron, Tauri, or native desktop apps
+- **CLI Tools**: Command-line interfaces for task management
+- **Other Services**: Microservices integration or API gateway consumption

+The API follows REST principles and returns JSON responses, making it framework-agnostic and easily integrable.

 ## 🏗️ Development